 New Executive Order!
-DACA / DAP / Deferred Action
+DACA / DAPA / Deferred Action

 On November 19, 2014, the President of the United States announced an Executive

 Order granting deferred action and work authorizations for an estimated

 5 million undocumented people in the United States.
 The lawyers at The

 Scott Law Firm are working hard to keep its clients informed about how

 this Executive Order affects them and their families.
 If you think you

 or a loved one can benefit from this Executive Order